Decentralized autonomous organization

+The governance of DAOs is subject to controversy.
+As these typically allocate and distribute tokens that grant voting rights, their accumulation may lead to concentration of power.

 Background

 Although the term may be traced back to the 1990s, it was not until 2013 that it became more widely adopted.
-Although some argue that Bitcoin was the first DAO, the term is only understood today as a organizations deployed as smart contracts on top of an existing blockchain network.

-Decentralized autonomous organizations are typified by the use of blockchain technology to provide a secure digital ledger to track digital interactions across the internet, hardened against forgery by trusted timestamping and dissemination of a distributed database.
+Decentralized autonomous organizations are typified by the use of decentralized technologies, such as blockchain technology, to provide a secure digital ledger to track digital interactions across the internet, hardened against forgery by trusted timestamping and dissemination of a distributed database.
 This approach eliminates the need to involve a mutually acceptable trusted third party in any decentralized digital interaction or cryptocurrency transaction.
 The costs of a blockchain-enabled transaction and of the associated data reporting may be substantially offset by the elimination of both the trusted third party and of the need for repetitive recording of contract exchanges in different records.
 For example, the blockchain data could, in principle and if regulatory structures permit it, replace public documents such as deeds and titles.
 In theory, a blockchain approach allows multiple cloud computing users to enter a loosely coupled peer-to-peer smart contract collaboration.

 Vitalik Buterin proposed that after a DAO is launched, it might be organized to run without human managerial interactivity, provided the smart contracts are supported by a Turing-complete platform.
 Ethereum, built on a blockchain and launched in 2015, has been described as meeting that Turing threshold, thus enabling such DAOs.
 Decentralized autonomous organizations aim to be open platforms through which individuals control their identities and their personal data.

 Governance

 DAO governance is coordinated using tokens or NFTs that grant voting powers.
 Admission to a DAO is limited to people who have a confirmed ownership of these governance tokens in a cryptocurrency wallet, and membership may be exchanged.
 Governance is conducted through a series of proposals that members vote on through the blockchain, and the possession of more governance tokens often translates to greater voting power.
 Contributions from members towards the organizational goals of a DAO can sometimes be tracked and internally compensated.
-Inactive holders of governance tokens can be a major obstacle for DAO governance, which has led to implementations of allowing voting power to be delegated to other parties.
+Inactive holders of governance tokens can be a major obstacle for DAO governance, which has led to implementations allowing voting power to be delegated to other parties.

 Issues

 Social

+Tokens that grant voting powers are often not used to vote.
 Inactive or non-voting shareholders in DAOs often disrupt the organization's possible functionality.

+Another risk is the concentration of power in the case that individuals accumulate large amounts of tokens that grant voting power.
+Concentration of these tokens defeats the ambitions to distribute governance power.
+In a study of decentralized finance DAOs, the distribution of tokens was shown to be highly concentrated among a small population of holders.